Colorado Top 5 Bike Climbs - photo clockwise from top left

 Colorado is famous for its “Fourteeners” (mountain peaks with elevations of at least 14,000 feet) and, true to form, the only two bike climbs in North America that are in the fourteens are Mt.
 Evans, CO and Pikes Peak, CO.
 In fact, 15 of the top highest bike climbs in the US are in Colorado -- only Mauna Kea at #3 (13,842’) prevents a clean sweep by Colorado.
-Loveland Pass South is the highest starting point of any bike climb in the US (9,358) and nine of the ten highest starting points for a US bike climb are in Colorado.
+Loveland Pass South is the highest starting point of any bike climb in the US (9,358’) and nine of the ten highest starting points for a US bike climb are in Colorado.
+The following list is in order of difficulty.

 Pikes Peak, Colorado #4 US Bike Climb.